MobilityData/gtfs-validator/docs/ARCHITECTURE.md

 ### Data pipeline 📥➡️♨➡️📤

 1️⃣ **Inputs**
-- Local GTFS archive
+- A local GTFS archive or fully qualified URL to download distance a GTFS archive from
 - Command line arguments

 2️⃣ **Validator loading**
-- locate all validators and load them
+- Locate all validators and load them

 3️⃣ **Feed loading**
-- create `GtfsInput`
+- Create `GtfsInput`
-  - read GTFS files
+  - Read GTFS files
-  - create `GtfsTableContainer` from data
+  - Create `GtfsTableContainer` from data
+- Invoke and execute all `SingleEntityValidator`

 4️⃣ **Validators execution**
-- `SingleEntityValidator` for a given file are invoked and executed as soon as the file is loaded into memory (step 3)
-- `FileValidator` (for multiple files) are invoked and executed right after the whole GTFS archives is loaded into memory.
+- Invoke and execute all `FileValidator` in parallel

 5️⃣ **Notice export**
 1. Creates path to export notices as specified by command line input `--output` (or `-o`).
-1. Export notices in `NoticeContainer` as `.json` file.
+1. Export notices in `NoticeContainer`.
+Notices are alphabetically sorted, and stored by type sorted  `.json` file.

-🔚 **Output: validation result report**
+🔚 **Output: validation result and system errors reports**